Pros and Cons of Treadmill Running

 The best way to care for foot wounds is to prevent them.
 For diabetics, this means daily inspections of the feet for any signs of abnormalities or ulcers.
 It is also recommended to see a podiatrist several times a year for a foot inspection.
 If you do have an ulcer, run the wound under water to clear dirt from the wound; then apply antibiotic ointment to the wound and cover with a bandage.
 Bandages should be changed daily and keeping pressure off the wound is smart.
 It is advised to see a podiatrist, who can keep an eye on it.

-If you have any questions please contact our office located in Peachtree City and Newnan, GA .
+If you have any questions please contact our office located in Peachtree City, GA .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.

 Read more about Wound Care